TANG SOO DO MOO SA KWAN (Student Handbook)

 Volunteers– for your invaluable help in our events and spreading the word about Choong Shim Do.

-The Warriors Way students- for consistent hard work and dedication to the promotion of Choong Shim Do at its highest levels
+Demo Team members- for consistent hard work and dedication to the promotion of Choong Shim Do at its highest levels

 The Families of Students: Your dedication is important in your loved ones development